aws-samples/amazon-sumerian-hosts/README.md

 # Usage

-## Getting started using the sample project

-There are a number of ways to use Amazon Sumerian Hosts in your own projects
+There are a number of ways to use Amazon Sumerian Hosts in your own projects.

-The easiest way to get started using the hosts is by starting with our sample project which integration amazon-sumerian-hosts-babylon with the Babylon.js editor and publishing to the web using AWS Amplify *TODO*
+The easiest way to get started using the hosts is by using babylon.js editor with open-source-host plugin for importing amazon sumerian hosts into babylon.js project and aws-amplify-publisher plugin for publishing to the web.
+More details can be found in [aws-tools-for-babylonjs-editor](https://github.com/aws-samples/aws-tools-for-babylonjs-editor/blob/main/README.md) repo.

 ## Integrating into a three.js or babylon.js project